paulb00th/galapagos/content/en/our-diving/our-diving.md

 If your time is limited (or you were unable to complete your PADI Open Water course for any reason), the PADI Scuba Diver course is for you.
 You complete the same academic study as for the Open Water qualification, but the confined water practices and two open water dives are conducted in just 2 days.

 Upon completion of the course, you will receive a digital certificate as a PADI Scuba Diver which will allow you to descend, under the direct supervision of a PADI professional, to a maximum depth 12m/40ft.
-Once you have the PADI Scuba Diver qualification, you can complete Open Water training at any PADI dive center worldwide and thereby UPGRADE your qualification.
+Once you have the PADI Scuba Diver qualification, you can complete Open Water training at any PADI dive centre worldwide and thereby UPGRADE your qualification.

 **To join us for the PADI Scuba Diver course you must:**
 <blockquote>